tytydraco/yessleep/out/I_was_born_yesterday.md

 I’m a fully-formed adult man, and I must be in my late twenties, judging by my physical appearance.
 My body and mind are ordinary, as far as I can tell.
 I understand how the world works.
-My head is filled with knowledge of language, history, and all other things that most people learn over the course of life.
+I have knowledge of language, history, and all other things that most people learn over the course of life.
 I am a human being.
 I am a person.
 I don’t doubt either of those things.
 But I am not like you.

 I was born yesterday.